HuangLab-SYSU/brokerchain-academic/README.md

-## Execute consensus protocol to obtain block rewards
+## Execute Consensus Protocol to obtain Block Rewards

 After joining the network, your node waits to form a new shard.